FAQ

 There will not be electricity or other RV hook-ups at the campsites themselves.
 Unless you count the electric vibes all you music lovers are going to be spreading…

-There is a limited number of campsites, access to camping will be on a first come first served basis.
-If sites are still available when you arrive in Georgetown at the start of the festival, you can still get a spot – but this is not a guarantee.
+There is a limited number of campsites and in 2023, by August 1st most sites have been booked.
+If sites are still available when you arrive in Georgetown at the start of the festival, you may still book a site – but this is not a guarantee.
 We recommend booking a campsite in advance!

-6 people total.
+Each site can have 6 people total - and this includes children.
 Provincial regulations state each campsite may have a maximum of four tents or a maximum of two vans/campers

-The campground opens at 12 Noon on Friday, and closes at 12 Noon on Sunday.
+The campground opens at 12 Noon on Friday, and closes at 7 p.m. on Sunday.

 A tent, camp chairs, something for shade and rain protection, coolers for food and beverages, acoustic instruments or regular speakers (no loud amplified music – sorry!), earplugs, plenty of water, a refillable water bottle (there will also be potable water available at the campground), a bathing suit, towel (Georgetown has great beaches!), flashlights or solar lights to decorate your campsite, bug spray, sunscreen, your dancing shoes, and a friendly attitude!